wellingtonalves/laravel-template-vuesax/README.md

 Laravel template with Vuesax (VueJs).

 - This project contains:
-Repository, Vue and code generator.
+Repository, Nested models,Vue and code generator.

 - Command to generate files: php artisan scaffold:generate --all=ModelName